TheOdinProject/css-exercises/animation/03-dropdown-menu/README.md

 ### Self Check

-- The dropdown menu grows down after you click on the menu title
+- The dropdown menu expands after you click on the menu title
 - There's a _bounce_ illusion towards the end of the animation